Monrepos (archaeology)

-Monrepos is an archaeological research centre and a museum of human behavioural evolution located at Schloss Monrepos in Neuwied.
-The development of our modern human behaviour in the Palaeolithic and Mesolithic is studied at the research centre and the findings of these studies are conveyed to the public in the museum.
+Monrepos is an archaeological research centre and a museum of human behavioural evolution located in Germany, at Schloss Monrepos in the city of Neuwied.
+The development of modern human behaviour in the Palaeolithic and Mesolithic is studied at the research centre and the findings of these studies are conveyed to the public in the museum.
 Monrepos is one of the leading institutions for the research of early human history.

 Structure

-Monrepos is part of the Romano-Germanic Central Museum (Mainz) a member of the Gottfried Wilhelm Leibniz Scientific Community.
+Monrepos is part of the Römisch-Germanisches Zentralmuseum (Romano-Germanic Central Museum, known as RGZM), which is a member of the Leibniz Association.

-Another provider for Monrepos is the Prinz Maximilian zu Wied-Stiftung, supported by the Förderkreis Altsteinzeit e.V., which assists with research, teaching and the conveying of research results.
+Another provider for Monrepos is Prinz Maximilian zu Wied-Stiftung, supported by the Förderkreis Altsteinzeit e.V., which assists with research, teaching and the publication of research.

 Monrepos collaborates closely with the Institute for Prehistoric Archaeology of the Johannes Gutenberg University of Mainz.

 Location

 Monrepos (French: "my rest") is a historical recreation area located on the hills above the town of Neuwied in a transition zone between the Middle Rhine valley and the Westerwald.
-In the extensive forests of Monrepos several long-distance hiking trails cross such as the Rheinsteig, the Rheinhöhenweg Trail, and a trail along the remains of the limes.
+In the extensive forests of Monrepos several long-distance hiking trails cross such as the Rheinsteig, the Rheinhöhenweg Trail, and a trail along the remains of the limes—the frontier and border defences of the Roman Empire.
 The previous summer residence of the princes of Wied is today the centre of an ensemble of historic buildings from the 18th and 19th century.